LauraAllObe/LauraAllObe/README.md

 __3.9 GPA__ and only __2.5 years to earn my Bachelors__ (note only 7 entrance credits) as an __honors student__, graduating before
 I turned 21 has been one of my greatest achievements so far.
 My goal is to specialize in __Cybersecurity__ and __Machine Learning__ within Software Development.

-🎻 I’m interested in Software Engineering, Cyber Security, Artificial Intelligence, and Web and Mobile Application Development.
-Currently, I am __seeking a part-time or internship__ position remote or in-person in the Hudson county.
+🎻 I’m interested in Software Engineering, Cybersecurity, and Artificial Intelligence.
+Currently, I am __seeking a part-time or internship__ position remote or in-person in the Hudson county for Summer 2025.
 I love to work in teams that are dedicated.
 Even if not everyone is equally skilled, drive is the main factor that, in my opinion, makes up a good team.
 ___
 ## A Little More About Me: